-Professor, Department of Molecular & Cell Biology
+Professor of Molecular & Cell Biology

 - Office 72 East Concord Street, Evans, Room 426Boston, MA 02118617-414-1056 (fax)

 - Education PhD, Institute of Molecular Biology, Russian Academy of Sciences, 1995

 Post-doctoral training, Howard Hughes Medical Institute, University of California, Los Angeles, 1996-2000

-Trypanosomatids are protozoan hemoflagellates responsible for a variety of neglected human diseases including Chagas’ disease, leishmaniasis and African sleeping sickness.
-These protists represent one of the earliest mitochondria-containing branches of the eukaryotic lineage and possess many unusual biological processes such as antigenic variation, multi-cistronic Pol II transcription, trans-splicing and mitochondrial RNA editing.
-Our research efforts concentrate on RNA processing in African trypanosomes.
+Our laboratory is broadly interested in molecular mechanisms of RNA processing in Trypanosoma brucei spp.
+These protozoan hemoflagellates are responsible for a variety of neglected diseases including African sleeping sickness in humans and nagana in cattle.
+Trypanosomes belong to the order Kinetoplastida and represent some of the earliest mitochondria-containing branches of the eukaryotic lineage.
+Unsurprisingly, trypanosomes possess many unusual biological processes such as antigenic variation, multi-cistronic RNA Polymease II transcription, trans-splicing and mitochondrial U-insertion/deletion mRNA editing.
 The main goal of the “mitochondria-centered” program is to understand how genetic information is transferred between minicirlcle and maxicircle genomes via short transcripts called guide RNAs during mRNA editing.
 Molecular mechanisms of U-insertion/deletion mRNA editing, polyadenylation, translation and decay, and guide RNA biogenesis are investigated by biochemical, genetic, structural and proteomic approaches.
-We also explore biological roles of non-canonical poly(A) polymerases (ncPAPs) and terminal RNA uridylyl transferases (TUTases) in Trypanosomes.
+We also explore biological roles of nuclear non-canonical poly(A) polymerases (ncPAPs) and cytosolic terminal RNA uridylyl transferases (TUTases) in trypanosomes.
 Life without transcriptional control practiced by these parasites stimulates us to look at the alternative, RNA decay-based pathways regulating expression of their nuclear genome.
-Crystallographic studies of substrate recognition by TUTases and ncPAPs provide a foundation for rational design of trypanocides.
-Exciting projects are available for highly-motivated graduate and post-doctoral researchers in our state-of-the-art, NIH-funded laboratory.
+Crystallographic studies of substrate recognition by TUTases and ncPAPs are providing a foundation for rational design of trypanocides.
+Exciting projects are available for motivated graduate and post-doctoral researchers in our state-of-the-art, NIH-funded laboratory.

 Currently active projects